mdbhojwani/magento2-store-view-pricing/README.md

 ## Summary

-Module use to allow to set the catalog product prices for specific store and sale catalog items in different prices for each stores.
+Module is used to set different product prices or sale prices for each store.
+Store Manager can sell the products with different prices across each store.

 ## Installation